 We have this love for wood!!
 It’s a deep love for crazy cool wood detail.
 I dream of old homes with cool old wood detailing and really anything wood, can you see we have a problem?
 Anyways, you get the picture that we love wood.
-Lately, I have been seeing homes with stump coffee tables, to say the least I was hooked.
-I showed Eric and we were hook, line and sinker, we had to make one!
+Lately, I have been seeing homes with stump coffee tables, to say the least, I was hooked.
+I showed Eric and we were hook, line, and sinker; we had to make one!
 Or how about three???
 I told you we have a problem, we just could not choose.
 They were all amazing.
 If you are wondering how to make a coffee table from a tree stump, this is our tutorial to DIY a tree stump table for any room in your home.

 As a side note, this is one of those projects that takes awhile to finish, oh like over 4 months… The project was lots of waiting/sanding/finishing and if you know me, you know I don’t like to wait.
 But I think it was worth every minute… Just look at our masterpieces, amazing!

 Disclosure: Some of the links below are affiliate link for your convenience, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase, click here to read our full disclosure policy.

 This story started with us finding a sawmill and lucky for us there was one by my parent’s house.
 And we found this lovely pile of wood stumps…

 And after about an hour we came home with these three beauties, that’s right we picked 3…

 Next, we let them dry out for over a month in our garage just to make sure they were all dried out.
 After that long wait, we started to remove the bark and shape the stump to our liking.

 This stump is so big that we had to use our longboard to move it…